 Created on Wednesday, 25 March 2009 18:45

-‘The Corporation’ is the award winning 2003 Canadian documentary on the modern corporation.
-Its main thesis is that the modern business world will do anything, regardless of morality, in order to make money.
+‘The Corporation’ is an award winning 2003 Canadian documentary about the modern corporation.
+Its main thesis is that the modern business world will do anything, regardless of morality, to make money.

-The film examines the nature, evolution, impacts and future of the modern business corporation and the increasing role it plays in society and our everyday lives.
+The film examines the nature, evolution, impact and future of the modern business corporation, and the increasing role it plays in society and our everyday lives.

 Created on Wednesday, 25 March 2009 18:39